matter-labs/tutorials/README.md

 export default async function (hre: HardhatRuntimeEnvironment) {
   const provider = new Provider("https://testnet.era.zksync.dev");
   const emptyWallet = new Wallet(EMPTY_WALLET_PRIVATE_KEY, provider);

+  // // Obviously this step is not required, but it is here purely to demonstrate that indeed the wallet has no ether. const ethBalance = await emptyWallet.getBalance();
+  if (!ethBalance.eq(0)) {
+     throw new Error("The wallet is not empty");
+   }

   console.log(
     `Balance of the user before mint: ${await emptyWallet.getBalance(